btclib-org/btclib/regtest-lab/windows.md

    if not exist "c:\your\bitcoinfolder\bitcoin-data" mkdir "c:\your\bitcoinfolder\bitcoin-data"
    bitcoind -datadir="c:\your\bitcoinfolder\bitcoin-data" -addresstype=bech32 -walletrbf=1 -regtest -server
    ```
-5. to connect to one node of the network
+5. to connect to one peculiar node of the network
    ```
    bitcoin-cli -regtest addnode “ipaddress-to-be-comunicated-in-class” “add”
    ```